Megaton Documentation

 Restrictions: Can only be specified if cargo.enabled = true

 Megaton can be used to build mods that contain both C++ and Rust code.
 Internally Megaton uses Cargo to compile Rust sources.
-It also uses CXX to handle interop between C++ and Rust.
+It also provides support for the cxx crate to handle interop between C++ and Rust (if needed).
 Rust crates should be configured, as usual, in the Cargo.toml file.
 This sections controls Megaton options for Cargo and CXX.

 Determines if Rust support is enabled.
 Megaton will only try to do Rust stuff like cargo build if this is true.

-Restrictions: May not be true if megaton.custom-entry is specified and not “”.
+Restrictions: May not be true if megaton.custom-entry is not "".

 Default: Megaton will try to determine if Rust support should be enabled using the following checks, in order: